 We hand-curated this Bonjour Québec vacation itinerary based on Darley’s experiences filming for her Emmy Award-nominated PBS series, “Travels with Darley.”
-The tours, restaurants, hotels, and activities are top notch, as is the travel agent putting this together.
+The tours, restaurants, hotels, and activities are top notch.
 For travelers who want to take this itinerary and customize it further, we’ve got you covered.
 This trip will give you personal insights into Québec and its rich history.

 Discover the wonders of Québec following Darley and her local guides across Québec City, the Eastern Townships and Montréal to make the most of your adventures.